dd32/td-gh-ex/readme.txt

 * Fix: Page/Post Editor styling issues - no longer requires Xtreme Plus.
 * Tweak: reminder to save theme settings for new editor styling
 * New: support for Weaver Xtreme Plus per blog, single, archive-like themes.

+= Version 3.1.9 =
+* Tweak: added <!--googleoff/on: all--> around JAVASCRIPT DISABLED message - only matters if user doesn't have blank site title
+* Fix: FI as header image now does have priority over Header HTML Replacement option as stated in option's description.
+* Tweak: Fixed top header widget area will be after Secondary fixed-top menu, and befoe Primary fixed-top menu.
+* Update: Updated to TGMPA v2.6.1 (used for suggested plugins)